swalehmwadime/swalehmwadime/README.md

 - 🔭 I’m currently working on [on creating an AI community at the Coastal region of Kenya](https://huggingface.co/G00dlife)

+- We are creating a STEM eLearning Platform here is an [MVP preview](https://stem-e-learning.vercel.app/)

 - 👯 Looking to collaborate on **data science related projectss**

 - 👨‍💻 All of my projects are available at [https://github.com/swalehmwadime](https://github.com/swalehmwadime)